leon-v/catch/README.md

-# PHP JavaScript Developer Test
+# Backend Developer Test

-A simple test for PHP / JavaScript Developers
+A simple test for Backend developers

 ## Instructions

-1. Fork or clone this repo
+1. Clone this repo.
+2. Use one or more of these programming/scripting languages:
+   1. TypeScript
+   2. JavaScript
+   4. PHP
+   5. Python
+   6. Ruby
+   7. Bash
-2. Write a script to Import the CSV file located in `data/customers.csv` into a database (MySQL or Mongo is preferred)
+4. Write a script to Import the CSV file located in `data/customers.csv` into a database.
-3. Create a basic PHP web service that serves the data from the database as JSON
+5. Create a basic API that presents the data from the database in a way that is suitable for a mobile or web based client.
-4. Create a basic web page that asynchronously loads the JSON into a list or table when you click a button
+6. Create a basic web app that asynchronously loads the JSON data into a list view of some description.
-5. Email tech-tests@catchdesign.co.nz with:
+7. Email tech-tests@catchdesign.co.nz with:
     1. A link to your repo OR
     2. A zip file of your project including git config/metadata